 Solution: Turn off the computer by pressing and holding the power button for four seconds or more.
-If the system is still not reset, remove the ac power adapter and the battery.
+If the system still does not respond, remove the ac power adapter and reset the system by inserting one end of a needle or a straightened paper clip into the emergency-reset hole.
+To locate the emergency-reset hole, see "Bottom view" on page 5.